BunnyWay/terraform-provider-bunnynet/docs/resources/pullzone_hostname.md

 page_title: "bunnynet_pullzone_hostname Resource - terraform-provider-bunnynet"
 subcategory: ""
 description: |-
   This resource manages custom hostnames for a bunny.net pull zone.
-It is used to add and configure custom hostnames for pull zones, allowing for branded URLs and better control over content delivery endpoints.
+It is used to add and configure custom hostnames for pullzones.
 ---

 # bunnynet_pullzone_hostname (Resource)

 This resource manages custom hostnames for a bunny.net pull zone.
-It is used to add and configure custom hostnames for pull zones, allowing for branded URLs and better control over content delivery endpoints.
+It is used to add and configure custom hostnames for pullzones.

 ## Example Usage